As a resale aggregator, prices may be higher than face value.

 How Do I Apply for a Newcastle United Season Ticket?

 With difficulty, and there is no easy answer.
-In 2022, the club set up an online queue system for a one-off sale.
+In 2022, a very different time for NUFC, the club set up an online queue system for a one-off sale.

 Fans, preselected according to their ticket purchase history, had to scramble for that allocation of 1,000 on a nightmarish first come, first served basis.

-So, if this scenario comes up again, our only advice to fans who want to buy a Newcastle season ticket is to keep attending matches and to keep your fingers crossed.
+So, if this scenario comes up again, our only advice to fans who want to buy a Newcastle season ticket is to keep attending matches, keep up with the news, and to keep your fingers crossed.

 Why Isn’t NUFC Selling New Season Tickets?